14 Things to do in Cusco, Peru

 9. Taste the best restaurants in Cusco

 Cusco is a paradise for foodies!
 The variety of products available in this area is the reason why there are so many types of great restaurants.
-Italian, Japanse, Vegan and Peruvian, all of world-class!
+Italian, Japanese, Vegan, and Peruvian, all world-class!
 We listed our favorite restaurants in Cusco.

 - Avocado, toast & more